 - Get ample vitamins C and D, zinc, and the bioflavonoid quercetin to strengthen immunity.
 TIPS FOR TODDLERS: Use liquid vitamins instead of pills.
 All of BodyBio’s Liquid Minerals are homeopathic doses and can be adjusted for smaller intake.
-Our Vitamin C Crystals are an easy way to get extra Vitamin C when added to juice or a smoothie.
+Our Vitamin C tablets are an easy way to get extra Vitamin C when added to juice or a smoothie.
 Even our liquid PC and Balance Oil can be added to smoothies for a boost in their cellular health!

 - Increase sleep time (per day, including naps), aim for:

 - 11-14 hours for toddlers;

 - Breastfeed if possible to tap into immunity-enhancing antibodies.
 Aim for six months or longer if you’re able to.
 But we always feel FED is best.

 - Keep kids moving and practice earthing/grounding - Outdoor play is best for an added Vitamin D boost or find indoor activity if the weather isn’t great.

 - Wash hands often and replace your child's toothbrush if they get sick.

 - Be cautious of antibiotics which don’t kill viruses and are known to be over prescribed, especially in children.